joe-ldp/Rawalle/README.md

 - Specnr for creating the original public Wall macro which I learned a lot from
 - Algorythm for backseating my code a bunch
 - The collaborators listed on GitHub for minor enhancements (most of these are actually carried over from Specnr's macro and their code isn't here anymore lol)
-- jojoe77777 for making the original wall macro
+- jojoe77777 for making the original Wall macro (and general contribution to macros/tech)
 - Everyone I can't list who has contributed ideas
 - Everyone who's tried early/buggy versions and reported issues (Mainly poni!!)